dart-lang/language/working/augmentation-libraries/feature-specification.md

     augment the metadata or doc comments of the getter.
 In this case the body of the augmented getter is not altered.

-    Only concrete getters are allowed to augment with metadata or doc comments.
+    Synthetic getters cannot be augmented with metadata or doc comments.

 *   **Augmenting with a setter:** An augmenting setter can augment a setter declaration, or the implicit setter of a variable declaration, with all